edwinthomas444/natural-language-understanding/README.md

-# Task Specific Model Training and Evaluation
+# Task Specific Model Finetuning Framework

-A pre-trained sentence embedding evaluation tool that accepts user-defined configs and supports different pre-defined sets of pre-trained models and libraries.
-The tool generates a set of output files for the STSEvaluation Task for the models specified in the JSON based config files.
+A modular framework for task-specific finetuning of pre-trained models.
+Supports NLU tasks such as Question Answering and Sentence Similarity.
+Configs can be used to define tasks, base models (from hugging face), the dataset class for finetuning and other training and evaluation hyperparameters.
+Driver files are used to launch training/evaluation jobs based on pre-defined configs.
+The framework is easily extendable to other NLU tasks.

 ## Running the code
 ```